shinyshoes404/covid-py-ml/README.md

 ## Exploring the data

-### Installing for explore
+### Installing with explore option

-Installing for explore will give you all of the tools you would get from installing for dev and testing, but will also install __jupyter notebook__ and __matplotlib__ to make it easy to work with and visualize our predictions.
+Installing with the explore option will give you all of the tools you would get from installing for dev and testing, but will also install __jupyter notebook__ and __matplotlib__ to make it easy to work with and visualize our predictions.

  - Clone this project by running `git clone https://github.com/shinyshoes404/covid-py-ml.git`
  - Move into the root of this project `cd covid-py-ml`